In the event of a serious medical, fire, or crime-related emergency, the United States has one telephone number to call: 911

 M.Ed (pursuing): Higher Education – Student Affairs, Liberty University

-Jessica Leonard joined Centre Global in August 2018 as the English as a Second Language (ESL)-International Student Services (ISS) Support Specialist before taking on the ISS Assistant Director role in June 2019.
-She previously taught ESL in South Korea for almost 8 years.
+Jessica Leonard joined Centre College in August 2018.
+She previously taught English as a Second Language (ESL) in South Korea for almost 8 years.

 Jessica is a member of the College's CARE team and Enrollment Management & Retention Advisory Committee in addition to serving on the College's Staff Congress as Secretary.
 She currently advises the International Student Association (ISA), the Asian American and Pacific Islander Coalition (AAPIC), and the Centre South Asian Cultural Association (SACA) and previously advised the Chinese Students and Scholars Association (CSSA).